1316

 Open vs proprietary protocols

 Here, at DPS, we've provided customizable remote monitoring devices for more than 30 years, and we've seen all kinds of scenarios of clients using both types of protocols.
-Since our clients are able to choose which protocol they want in their monitoring system solutions, we know that both open and proprietary protocols have their benefits and drawbacks.
+Since our clients can choose which protocol they want in their monitoring system solutions, we know that both open and proprietary protocols have their benefits and drawbacks.

 Also, we're not invested in one option over another.
 Both can be used with successful outcomes for clients.
 Because of that, we want to give you impartial insights about each type of protocol and help you evaluate your unique needs before making a choice.